ygornascimento/HWS-SwiftUIByExample-01-BuildingACompleteProject/README.md

-# Paul Hudson - Hacking With Swift - SwiftUIByExample Book
-Repo used to follow up the Paul Hudson Hacking With Swift site and SwiftUI By Example Book.
-This Repos is fucosed only on Chapter 01 of the book - Building a Complete Project.
+# Hacking With Swift - SwiftUI By Example Book - Chapter 02 - Building a Complete Project
+Learn SwiftUI hands-on with a real app project.